nkshash/Quicksell/README.md

 ## Project Description

-This is a React web application created as an assignment to display categorized data in a table format.
+This is a full responsive React web application created as an assignment to display categorized data in a table format.
 The application allows users to view and interact with data organized into categories.
 Each category is represented in a table, making it easy to visualize and explore the data.

 The primary objectives of this assignment are as follows: